robinfrancis186/neuro-learn/backend/INTEGRATION_GUIDE.md

 **Estimated Costs:**
 - Story Generation: ~$0.01-0.03 per story
 - Progress Summary: ~$0.02-0.05 per summary
-- GPT-3.5-turbo is very cost-effective for these use cases
+- The used model is very cost-effective for these use cases

 ## 🔧 Customization Options